shadowPunch/shadowPunch/README.md

 - **Edge AI and efficient inference**
 - **Robotics & perception systems**

+---

-The philosophy I believe in is that what I build doesn't need to be the best, the fastest, or the most accurate.
-What I need to do is to figure out the use case specifications, match it, and optimize the hell of it, to get the best bang for the buck.
+### I’m not chasing the “best”, or the "fastest" in isolation — I care about nailing the use case and then optimizing the hell out of my solution, to get bang for the buck.
 ---

 ## Things i work with